 Work is underway that will build on the results of the Estuary CE Current Condition assessment to engage partners and key decision-makers to develop a Skeena Estuary Habitat Management and Protection Plan and implement two priority salmon habitat restoration projects.

-Monitoring is critical for the North Coast as it provides information on the
+Monitoring is critical for the North Coast as it provides information on the current status of values through the measurement of indicators, assists with

 Having the communities that are most dependent on values involved in the

-technician, and drone operator, undertakes eelgrass survey work near Ridley Island on the
+Warren Bolton, a Kitsumkalum band member, GIS technician, and drone operator, undertakes eelgrass survey work near Ridley Island on the North Coast.
+Bolton’s involvement with the NC CE Program dovetailed perfectly with formal studies in the sciences.

 Ongoing North Coast Communications and Engagement focuses on reporting on the progress, process and accomplishments of the NC CE Program.
 Consistent ongoing communications and engagement activities support the successful implementation of the North Coast Marine Plan, including: public and stakeholder communication and engagement, media relations, and the use of updates, success stories, newsletters, annual reports, and performance reporting to communicate the progress, process and achievements of the NC CE Program.